 French recruitment classes numbered about 230,000 men, and when mobilized the regular army was almost 1,250,000 strong.
 Whereas the Germans had increased the size of its armies by incorporating older reserves among its active combatants, the French initially rejected that idea and were unaware that Germans had done so.
 As a result, the sweep through Belgium was much stronger than the French thought possible, while the Germans continued to maintain powerful units along the French-German border.

 Upon mobilization, German troops were quickly concentrated on the Belgian/French frontiers, with the far heavier concentration being in the north.
 Once war was declared, they moved quickly into Belgium.
 That small nation was able to field a army of about 120,000 men, mostly reservists, to face them.
 The Belgians fought bravely but were poorly equipped.
-Ninety percent of Belgium was overrun during August, and the remnants of the Belgian army continued to hold a small slice of land near the English-channel till war’s end.
-It played a very small role in the overall campaign, but Germany’s invasion of Belgium did cause Britain to enter the war, and a British army was deployed in northeastern France by mid-August.
+Ninety percent of Belgium was overrun during August, and the remnants of the Belgian army continued to hold a small slice of land near the English Channel till war’s end.
+It played a very small role in the overall campaign, but Germany’s invasion of Belgium did cause Britain to enter the war, and a British army, 100,000 strong, was deployed in northeastern France by mid-August.